TheLoloS/Copilot-CLI-Unlocker/README.md

 ### Model Still Not Working
 1. Verify the patch was applied by searching for one of your added models inside the `index.js` file.
 2. Double-check your `~/.copilot/config.json` for correct spelling and syntax.
 The model name is case-sensitive and must be an exact match.
+3. Check any updates of Copilot CLI or Copilot-CLI-Unlocker
+4. Create Issue in this repo

+## License

+This is a utility script for personal use.
+The GitHub Copilot CLI itself is proprietary software from GitHub.

+## Support

+For issues with:
+- **This patcher:** Check the troubleshooting section above
+- **Copilot CLI itself:** Contact GitHub Support
+- **Model availability:** Check with your GitHub organization's settings